torque-foxes/crypto-payment-poc/docs/storybook.md

 component development.
 There are plans for Storybook to address this in future releases, and to also allow inclusion of HTML snippets.
 This would allow for the Styleguide and Welcome pages to be pure HTML files rather than the current necessity to wrap them into a Vue component.

-A future enhancement would also be to modify the storybook command to be able to be run from the project root, instead of inside the storybook folder.

 ## Removing Storybook